 Leaseholder groups and campaigns

-While Hyde is not involved in, nor do we endorse in any way, the following leaseholder groups, they do have more information on EWS and advice to homeowners, should they want to get involved in lobbying Government.
+While we’re not involved in, nor do we endorse in any way, the following leaseholder groups, they do have more information on fire safety and advice to homeowners:

 - End our cladding scandal, EOCS Twitter